sachin-pikle/aura-tutorials/tutorials/README.md

 * [Part 3 - Service broker integration](service_broker.md)
   * Provision a MongoDb instance using Service Broker
   * Write code to connect microservice version V2 to the MongoDB instance
+  * Access GET "/api/creditscore" (in a Browser or in Postman)
   * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

 * [Part 4 - API-first development exprience](api_first.md)